ebenhays/chatapp/README.md

 npm start

+### Access application

+You can access the application at http://localhost:5000/graphql

 ### GraphQL Documentation

 All GraphQl Schema and its related types, queries and mutations can be found in the graqhql directory in this project.